 While Veterans' Day in November is to honor all those who served their nation in war, Memorial Day is primarily to honor those who died in military service.
 This all-American holiday has its roots in unexpected places.

 Commander in Chief John A. Logan of the Grand Army of the Republic issued the 1868 proclamation declaring the first Decoration Day.
 He credited his wife, Mary Logan, with the suggestion for the commemoration.
-But the idea had its roots in the decoration of the graves of Civil War dead by women, going back at least to 1864.
+But the idea had earlier roots, going back at least to 1864.

 The first formal observance seems to have been on May 5, 1866, in Waterloo, New York -- President Lyndon Johnson recognized this as the "Birthplace of Memorial Day."

 On May 30, 1870, General Logan gave an address in honor of the new commemorative holiday.
 In it he said: "This Memorial Day, on which we decorate their graves with the tokens of love and affection, is no idle ceremony with us, to pass away an hour; but it brings back to our minds in all their vividness the fearful conflicts of that terrible war in which they fell as victims....
 Let us, then, all unite in the solemn feelings of the hour, and tender with our flowers the warmest sympathies of our souls!
 Let us revive our patriotism and love of country by this act, and strengthen our loyalty by the example of the noble dead around us...."